How hard is the IEMA Foundation Certificate?

 IEMA Foundation Certificate exam

-IEMA updated their Foundation Certificate in 2017.
-Rather than a written assessment with different types of questions, you’re now tested with a 1-hour multiple choice online exam.
+The IEMA Foundation Certificate exam consists of a 1-hour multiple choice online test.
 The exam is made up of 30 questions, each with 4 answer options, and you’ll need to answer 70% (21 questions) correctly to pass.

 To take some of the pressure off, IEMA has made the exam open book.
 This means that you can refer to text books, notes and the internet to help you answer the questions.
-As an added bonus, you can take the online exam at home in your own time - just make sure you complete it within 28 days of finishing your course.
+As an added bonus, you can take the online exam at home in your own time.

 The exam must be taken in English, so you’ll need to have a good level of reading and writing skills.
 Reasonable adjustments will be considered if English isn’t your first language.